paulrobertlloyd/paulrobertlloyd-v4/src/articles/2014/12/naming_things.md

 While we’ve learned to avoid using presentational classes, there remains a tension between naming things based on their content, and naming them for their intended presentation or behaviour (which may change at different breakpoints).
 Rather than think about a component’s appearance or behaviour, instead look to its function, its purpose.
 To clarify, ask what a component’s function is, and not how the component functions.

-For example, <cite>The Guardian</cite>’s internal content system uses the following names for different types of image placement: *supporting*, *showcase* and *thumbnail*, with *inline* being the default.
+For example, ""The Guardian""’s internal content system uses the following names for different types of image placement: *supporting*, *showcase* and *thumbnail*, with *inline* being the default.
 These options make no promise of the resulting position on a webpage (or smartphone app, or television screen…), but do suggest intended use, and therefore imply the likely presentation.

 ### Consistent